arantir123/DDT_triple_prediction/README.md

 # FLONE
-### fully Lorentz network embedding for inferring novel drug targets
+### Fully Lorentz network embedding for inferring novel drug targets

 __How to use it:__